 - monitor their learners? individual and group learning

 - How can I better understand the language and learning needs of my students?
 What are the "differences" among English Language Learners that I need to focus on to better design strong Differentiated Instruction?

 - What types of student differences--fluency, vocabulary and comprehension--are targets of Differentiated Instruction?

-- What types of student differences--areas of giftedness, learning styles, and multiple intelligences--are sources of differentiation?
+- What types of student differences--areas of giftedness and multiple intelligences--are sources of differentiation?

 - What specific tools and strategies can I use to informally assess students' language and learning strengths to identify their abilities?

 - Which instructional strategies for language development make the most sense for me to use given the population of English Language Learners in my classroom?